zilliztech/zdoc/milvus/reference/java/docs/v1/Connections/MilvusClient.md

    </tr>
    <tr>
      <td>close(long maxWaitSeconds)<br/></td>
      <td>Disconnects from a Milvus server with a configurable timeout value.
-Call this method before the application terminates.<br/>This method throws an `InterruptedException` exception if it is interrupted.</td>
+Call this method before the application terminates.<br/>This method throws an <code>InterruptedException</code> exception if it is interrupted.</td>
      <td>maxWaitSeconds: The timeout period to wait for the RPC channel to close.</td>
      <td>N/A<br/></td>
    </tr>